 Personally, I view virtual surround when done right as superior to true surround technology, in that it allows for a lighter headset with fewer components that have the potential to fail.
 Virtual surround also holds the benefit that all sounds are produced from the same large drivers, as opposed to true surround headsets that often deliver the rear channels over smaller 20 or 30mm drivers.
 This prevents characters and effects from sounding tinny behind your person.

-Three of the applications that surprisingly failed testing are VLC, Windows Media Player and XBMC Media Center, sampled using a couple of multichannel test files from Microsoft.
+Three of the applications that surprisingly failed testing are VLC, Windows Media Player, and XBMC Media Center, sampled using a couple of multichannel test files from Microsoft.
 For VLC, the program does recognize that the USB headset supports 7.1 surround since that option is made available within the Audio Device menu.
-We can also tell that the program is indeed delivering a surround mix to the drivers, since the since we we can hear the low frequency bass effect if the 5.1 or 7.1 settings are chosen.
+We can also tell that the program is indeed delivering a surround mix to the drivers since we can hear the low-frequency bass effect if the 5.1 or 7.1 settings are chosen.
 The issue at stake here is the playback and differentiation of the front/side/rear channels.
 These are only able to be discerned by gradual softening of the volume – something that can also be heard just as clearly on a plain stereo headset, but without Xear 3D’s funky echoes.

 Ignoring the front/rear issue for a moment, what about Xear’s spatialization?
 Much like Dolby’s offerings, the reverberations produced by the virtual room help to reduce ear fatigue during extended listening sessions, and to some extent give you the impression that you’re listening to a live performance of your favorite band.
 Using the Studio room size seems to work best and does wonders to brighten the image of electric guitars, the melody in Iron Maiden’s Hallowed Be Thy Name brought vividly to life.